NilPointer-Software/bdfd-wiki/src/bdscript/setVar.md

 ### Breakdown
 - `variableName` - The variable to update.
 - `newValue` - The newly assigned variable value.
-- `serverID` - The user to globally assign the new value to, sets the variable un
+- `userID` - The user to globally assign the new value to.
+Sets the variable type as global-user, if 'userID' is present.

+> 📝 Global variables has a max character limit of 499 (for premium users, it's 4999).

 [See more in the Variables guide...](https://nilpointer-software.github.io/bdfd-wiki/guides/variables.html)